When are applications due?

 No. Students with a variety of backgrounds can excel in our program.
 An applicant's statement of purpose and writing sample, however, should demonstrate the qualities of critical thinking and argumentation that are at the heart of historical analysis.

 Yes.
 All applicants to the doctoral program are required to take the Graduate Record Examination (GRE) general test.

 Do I need to take the TOEFL or IELTS?

-Non-native English speakers must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they have previously received undergraduate or graduate degree from an English-speaking university.
+Non-native English speakers must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they have previously received (or plan to receive) an undergraduate or graduate degree from an English-speaking university.

 Do you allow Spring admissions?

 No. The structure of our program, as well as the importance of cohort formation, requires that all admitted students start in the Fall.

 Our program is highly selective.
 We admit between 4 and 8 students annually.

 What kind of financial support does the History program offer?

 All Ph.D. students accepted in the program are fully funded for five years (during the first three years students are expected to complete coursework and all requirements for achieving ABD status).
 Funding typically comes in the form of a university stipend that is paid over a twelve-month period.
 Funding also includes a tuition waiver from the School of Liberal Arts, but please note that this waiver does not cover student fees.
 Please refer to the Graduate School’s website for current information on fees.
 During the 2018-2019 academic year, graduate student stipends totaled $22,500.
 Students are reviewed annually and must remain in good standing to continue on stipend.